Khan Na Yao district: History

 Khan Na Yao was separated from Bueng Kum on 14 October 1997 announcement, effective 21 November 1997, together with Saphan Sung.

-Its name means "long paddy-field ridge", describing the geography of the district; Khan Na Yao was an agricultural district.
+Its name means "long paddy-field ridge", describing the geography of the district in the past; Khan Na Yao was an agricultural district.
+Until now, the rice fields and its ridges are long gone; they are part of the present-day Seri Thai road.

 Administration

 The district is divided into two sub-districts (khwaeng).